Workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India, 2016.

 Brief [791K] pdf

-Guest professor and co-organizer of a one week workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India.
+Workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India, 2015.

 As one of the most contentious large-scale urban developments in India, Gurgaon is awash with myths and prejudices.
 The purpose of the workshop was to dig beneath that, to excavate some of the many different stories of life in this new city, to understand the everyday concerns of the people living there, their background and their aspirations for the future.

-Guest professor and co-organizer of a one week workshop with prof. Vikram Pawar at Kamla Raheja Vidyanidhi Institute for Architecture and Environmental Studies, Mumbai, India.
+Workshop with prof. Vikram Pawar at Kamla Raheja Vidyanidhi Institute for Architecture and Environmental Studies, Mumbai, India, 2014.

 The intention of this workshop was to develop interactive, investigative and documentary tools to engage with the public on the issue of urban water ecologies in the city of Mumbai.
 It is assumed that these ecologies could be converted into usable urban assets with the active assistance and participation of the public.

-Guest professor and co-organizer of a one week workshop with prof. Gaurav Raheja at Center for Urban Design and Development, Indian Institute of Technology Roorkee, India.
+Workshop with prof. Gaurav Raheja at Center for Urban Design and Development, Indian Institute of Technology Roorkee, India, 2014.

 We have to pay attention to the urban developments taking place on the fringes of existing cities.
 Outside the planned city of Chandigarh a new kind of city is rapidly developing.
 The Rajiv Gandhi Technology Park is located next to existing villages and informal settlements.
 This juxtaposition of two separate “worlds”, a local and a global, can be observed all over the world today.
 And it is, in many ways, here, in the interface between the local and the global, our common future is being decided.
 If we don’t know and understand each other how can we be expected to take care of and feel responsible for each other?